 - Applicants are required to provide two references of which one should be a professional.
 References are contacted by case workers to verify a person’s character and/or financial status.

 Only when the above verification checks have been completed to the satisfaction of the Approvals Panel will the Fund make an award.

 All new zakat large applications are initially assessed by trained and experienced case officers, followed by the Approvals Panel, which includes a scholar who is well-versed in the juristic rulings of zakat and sadaqah.
 Before a final decision is made on each application the Panel rigorously examines the case and the submitted evidential documents.
 Where the Panel requires further information such as filling any financial ‘gaps’ in the applicant’s financial status or background, further questions will be asked, which sometimes includes the need for applicants to submit additional evidence.

 Application processing time

-Providing the application has been completed and evidential documents have been provided to the satisfaction of the Approvals Panel, the Fund aims to process applications within 10 working days.
+Providing the application has been completed and evidential documents have been provided to the satisfaction of the Approvals Panel, the Fund aims to process applications in approx 2-3 weeks.